VinzenzFelder94/Linux32_Vinzenz_Felder/hw10/README.md

 # hw10

-# Project Timeline: Look up the milestone exel file
+# Project Timeline: Look up the milestone exel file or the pdf
 #We created a milestone plan for the Project